michaeljsteel/NumBAT/docs/source/install.rst

 ================================
 While |NUMBAT| is developed on Linux, it can also be built on MacOS X as a native command-line application, and under Windows using a virtual machine running Linux.
+A native Windows build is currently in development.

 In all cases, the current source code for |NUMBAT| is hosted `here on Github <https://github.com/michaeljsteel/|NUMBAT|>`_.
 Please always download the latest release from the github page.